CoEDL/elpis-wiki/2018-summer-workshop-preparation.md

     When it has downloaded, the terminal will show `Status: Downloaded newer image for coedl/kaldi-helpers:0.64`

----

 Done!
 Now you can close the terminal application.

+## Download some toy data

+For some of these exercises we will use a 'toy corpus'.
+This is a very minimal set of data which is enough to test that the systems work without the long processing time that large quantities of data would incur.

+Open a web browser and go to [https://github.com/CoEDL/toy-corpora](https://github.com/CoEDL/toy-corpora) to download the Abui 'toy' data.

+On that page, click the green *Clone or Download* button, then *Download ZIP*.
+Unzip the files and put the *abui-toy-corpus* folder on your Desktop.

+---

 And remember, please get in touch on the Slack channel if you get stuck.